Skip to main content

 SmallEnergy: ModerateKids: Yes

-Shih Tzu: Temperament, Care & Lifespan
+Shih Tzu: Temperament, Pros and Cons, Care & Lifespan

-SmallEnergy: LowKids: Yes
+SmallEnergy: LowKids: Yes (with supervision)

-Poodle: Temperament, Care & Lifespan
+Miniature Poodle: Temperament, Care & Lifespan

 Dachshund: Temperament, Care & Lifespan

-SmallEnergy: ModerateKids: Depends
+SmallEnergy: ModerateKids: Older kids recommended

 Yorkshire Terrier: Temperament, Care & Lifespan

-SmallEnergy: ModerateKids: Depends
+SmallEnergy: ModerateKids: Older kids only

-Bulldog: Temperament, Care & Lifespan
+Bulldog: Temperament, Health & Apartment Fit

 MediumEnergy: LowKids: Yes